Central limit theorem for a Stratonovich integral with Malliavin calculus: Examples

 \subsection{Empirical quantiles of independent Brownian motions}

-For our last example, we consider a family of processes studied by Jason Swanson in \cite{Swanson10}.
-Like \cite{Swanson07}, this Gaussian family arises from the empirical quantiles of independent Brownian motions, but this case is more general, and does not have a covariance representation \req{CovF_def}.
+For our last example, we consider a family of processes studied by Swanson in~\cite{Swanson10}.
+Similar to~\cite{Swanson07}, this Gaussian family arises from the empirical quantiles of independent Brownian motions, but this case is more general, and does not have a covariance representation (\ref{CovFdef}).